Database Visibility provides metrics on the performance of your database and helps troubleshoot performance related issues.

 The AppDynamics Database Agent is a standalone Java program that collects performance metrics about your database instances and database servers.

-A database agent running on a typical machine with 16 GB of memory can monitor about 25 databases.
-On larger machines, a database agent can monitor up to 200 databases.
-To monitor more than 100 databases, increase the initially allocated heap size for the Database Agent JVM.
+A database agent running on a typical machine with 16 GB of memory can monitor about 25 database instances.
+On larger machines, a database agent can monitor up to 200 database instances.
+To monitor more than 100 database instances, increase the initially allocated heap size for the Database Agent JVM.
 See Database Visibility Supported Environments

 The Database Agent Collector is the process that runs within the Database Agent to collect performance metrics about your database instances and database servers.
 One Collector collects metrics for one database instance.
 Multiple collectors can run in one Database Agent.